Choosing Our Team

 You can ask any member of your child's health care team for a palliative care consult.
 Tell your child's primary care or attending doctor, nurse or other caregivers that you are interested in having palliative care as an extra layer of support.
 Your child and family may receive palliative care services in the medical center, during clinic visits or through ongoing support at home.

-Palliative Care uses a team approach to help patients and families address the physical, emotional, psychosocial and spiritual suffering associated with the child’s health condition.
-Our team offers our families supportive counseling with our Palliative Care Social Workers.
+Palliative Care uses a team approach to help patients and families address the physical, emotional, psychosocial and spiritual suffering associated with the child's health condition.
+Our team offers our families supportive counseling with our Palliative care clinical therapists.